peytonweber419/horiseon-code-correction/README.md

 # horiseon-code-correction

 ## Description
-I have refactored the code to fit the following criteria-
+I have refactored the code for Horiseon's webpage and included it in this repository.
-### -Meets accessibility standards
-### -Contains semantic HTML elements
-### -HTML elements follow a logical structure independent of styling and positioning
-### -Accessible alt attributes on important image elements
-### -Heading attributes fall in sequential order
-### -Title element is concise and descriptive

 ## User Story
 AS A marketing agency